 - Door to door canvassing for hard-to-reach residents

 - Announcements on RRHA’s social media accounts and website, rrha.com

 - Paid advertising with TV, radio, digital, and bus boards

 Come Current on Your Rent — We Can Help

 To the extent permitted by HUD and funding resources, RRHA does not intend to evict any tenants who are acting in good faith to comply with their payment agreement obligations.

-- As of early July, 1,545 households are currently behind.
+- As of early September, over 1,000 households are currently behind.
 RRHA has re-examined its tenant records to ensure that delinquent amounts are accurate and accounted for.
 As the largest public housing authority in the Commonwealth, housing nearly 4,000 families, RRHA will naturally have a greater total number of lease enforcement cases than smaller counterparts.

 - RRHA is not permitted by HUD to write off or forgive delinquent rent payments.
 Every resident who is delinquent has been given, and will be given, the opportunity to enter into a payment arrangement.
 RRHA has assisted and will assist delinquent residents with locating and qualifying for funding resources to assist them in complying with their payment agreements.

 - If necessary, unlawful detainers will still give families 30 days to enter a repayment plan.